Julieteiluj/alx-low_level_programming/0x00-hello_world/README.md

-readme for Task 5 Hello, printf
+readme for Task 6 6-size.c